Banner Images

 Ireland

 A lot of pictures come from my July 2008 trip to Ireland (gallery).
 In chronological order, they pretty much tell everywhere I went.
-We started in Dublin and while Susan’s choir was practicing, I walked down the River Liffey and took pictures of a lot of different cool bridges.
-I think this is the Mellows Bridge.
+We started in Dublin, and while Susan’s choir was practicing, I walked down to the River Liffey and took pictures of a lot of different cool bridges.
+This is the Mellows Bridge.
+I uploaded this picture to Wikipedia.

 Leaving Dublin and heading south, we stopped by the Rock of Cashel, a hill with some old churches on top of it.
 This is a neat picture, not as good cropped as at full size.